 It can also be manufactured synthetically from toluene which is found in crude oil, for industrial usage.
 This is done by a series of chemical reactions in which toluene reacts with chlorine.
 This leads to the formation of benzal chloride, which can be further treated with water to form benzaldehyde.

-Benzaldehyde can also be synthesized by the oxidation of benzyl alcohol and carbonylation of benzene.
+Benzaldehyde can also be synthesised by the oxidation of benzyl alcohol and carbonylation of benzene.
 Alkaline hydrolysis of benzal chloride also yields benzaldehyde.

 Properties of Benzaldehyde